Skip to main content

 ⑤ The scope of this Agreement shall be worldwide, including the Republic of Korea.”

-"SFEC" stipulates the term of the contract between the Company and the Artist, which cannot exceed 7 (seven) years, but the contract shall be renewed only if both parties agree to extend the term of the contract by mutual consent IN WRITING according to their needs (Article 3 Paragraph ②).
+“SFEC” stipulates the term of the contract between the Company and the Artist, which cannot exceed 7 (seven) years.
+Still, the contract shall be renewed only if both parties agree to extend the term of the contract by mutual consent IN WRITING according to their needs (Article 3 Paragraph ②).

-This means that the Artist can grip an initiative to extend the contract period against for the Company when the contract is renewed before the termination of the agreement.
+This means that the Artist can take the initiative to extend the contract period for the Company when the contract is renewed before the termination of the Agreement.

 ◈ Why the 7-year contract period?